The 5 best antique shops in Ghent

 4) Galerie St-John

-A disused baroque church near Sint- Jacobskerk was converted into an antique store in 1980.
-It is crammed with old books, piles of prints, boxes of cutlery and odd statues.
-Most of it is sold at auction, but some small items can be bought on the spot.
+A disused baroque church near Sint-Jacobskerk was converted into an antique store in 1980.
+It is crammed with old books, piles of prints, boxes of cutlery and odd statues, which are all for sale.
+They specialise in art from 1850 till 1970.
 Go down to the crypt to look at paintings by Belgian artists, and don’t leave without looking at the huge surrealist painting suspended from the organ loft.

 Depot09 is a huge industrial space in Ghent docklands where 15 Belgian and Dutch dealers display vintage furniture, lights and design objects.
 You can track down enamel signs, 1950s tables and quirky objects to add a touch of humour to a loft interior.
 Or you can buy a gigantic piece of old machinery.
 The warehouse is easily reached by car if you decide to pick up something you have spotted on their website.